 - The course Regulatory Design and Implementation Beyond the Nation State is renamed in Governance & Technology beyond the Nation State.
+This is a one-on-one replacement. - The course International Relations and Politics Framework is renamed in International Political Economy.
 This is a one-on-one replacement. - We have stated more explicitly under Table 1 that for Double Degree students, the elective and the course Academic Research do not need to be done in the quartile they are stated in the table.